lupinjia/genesis_lr/README.md

 - **Totally based on [legged_gym](https://github.com/leggedrobotics/legged_gym)**

-- **Faster and Smaller**
+- **Integration of 2 simulators: Genesis and IsaacGym**

-  For a go2 walking on the plane task with 4096 envs, the training speed in Genesis is approximately **1.3x** compared to [Isaac Gym](https://developer.nvidia.com/isaac-gym), while the graphics memory usage is roughly **1/2** compared to IsaacGym.

-  With this smaller memory usage, it's possible to **run more parallel environments**, which can further improve the training speed.
+  You can train policies in two simulators using one framework and two conda environments.

-- Incorporation of various methods in published RL papers
+- **Incorporation of various methods in published RL papers**

   | Method | Paper Link | Location | Materials |
   |--------|------------|----------|-----------|